Run/Debug Configuration: Spring Boot

-Specify the fully qualified named of the class that will be passed to the Java runtime for execution.
-This class must contain the
+Specify the fully qualified name of the class that will be executed (passed to the JRE).

 Enable debug output